 You can still check out Matt’s music at http://oceanicmelody.bandcamp.com

 In 2019 I reconnected with my longtime friend Joe Gibson.
 He introduced me to the world of folk punk.
 We began playing regularly as A Pair Of Unpleasant Gentlemen.
 (Also known as A Couple Of Fucking Assholes) As a group we enjoy folking up some covers of Pat the Bunny, Neil Young, Bob Dylan, and any other artist we adore.
 The challenge of re-arranging songs for the mandolin and the bass keeps our chops fresh.
 As many fellow musicians dealt with the woes of trying to make music during the pandemic, we decided to record our first original song, What Are We?, on the sidewalk.
 The song takes place in Buffalo, NY’s Allentown village.
-So it was only fitting to record and film the whole song in a socially distant fashion.
 There are plans to continue writing new songs.
 We’ve played at traditional and non-traditional venues.
-From outside Revolver Records Elmwood to the cozy atmosphere at Daily Planet Coffee Co. we find folks who enjoy our quirky blend of music.
+From outside Revolver Records Elmwood to the cozy atmosphere at Daily Planet Coffee Co. to the chill atmosphere of Leonard Oakes Winery, we find folks who enjoy our quirky blend of music.